 - Step 2:

-- Click on the Radiation field icon .
+- Click Radiation field.

 - Step 3: